 The department performs a variety of tasks for the benefit of individual citizens, organizations, and institutional agencies that comprise the University community.
-The department is divided into three bureaus.
+The department is as follows:

-Field Services Bureau...performs the duties of a similarly sized municipal department, plus many non-police oriented services.
+Uniform...performs the duties of a similarly sized municipal department.
 The telephone number for non-emergencies is 517-355-2222.
 For emergencies only, call 9-1-1.
-It also includes specialists in the area of fire inspections and fire safety, Operational Support Bureau encompasses Special Events which provides planning for traffic, security and parking associated with large events such as football and basketball games and concerts.
+It also includes specialists in the area of fire inspections and fire safety, Homeland Security and Planning encompasses Special Events which provides planning for traffic, security and parking associated with large events such as football and basketball games and concerts.

-Management Services Bureau is responsible for Traffic Engineering and enforcement of University parking regulations and ordinances.
+Parking and Technology is responsible for Traffic Engineering and enforcement of University parking regulations and ordinances.
 (Approximately ninety-five percent of all parking tickets are issued by student employees.)
 The division issues permits for bicycles and parking permits for motor vehicles operated on campus.
 It also acts as a communications link between the community and the All-University Traffic and Transportation Committee and the Student Traffic Appeals Court.
 For information, call 517-355-8440.
 Visit our web site: www.police.msu.edu

-Community Team Policing is a manner of policing that involves close interaction between specific teams of officers and the community we serve.
+Plus Community Team policing which involves close interaction between specific teams of officers and the community we serve.
 The MSU campus has been divided into four geographic areas with one team assigned to each area.
-Each team consists consists of team supervisor(s), two team leaders, patrol officers and detectives from the Investigation Division.
+Each team consists of team supervisor(s), two team leaders, patrol officers and detectives from the Investigation Division.

 There are two team offices in each geographical area.
-Their location and phone numbers are 120 Brody Hall (517-432-1195), 120 Mayo Hall (517-353-5525), Main Library (517-353-5448), Phillips Hall (517-432-7933), C111A Holden Hall (517-353-5544), 1434D Spartan Village (517-355-1103), Shaw Ramp Lobby (517-432-1118), and the Clinical Center (517-353-5483).
+Their location and phone numbers are 120 Brody Hall (517-432-1195), 120 Mayo Hall (517-353-5525), Main Library (517-353-5448), Phillips Hall (517-432-7933), C111A Holden Hall (517-353-5544), 1434D Spartan Village (517-884-1732), Shaw Ramp Lobby (517-432-1118), and the Clinical Center (517-353-5483).